How to Record a Sales Receipt in QuickBooks 2012

-To bill a customer in QuickBooks, you create an invoice.
-To record the fact that you sold the customer some item — presumably this is because the customer simultaneously purchases and pays for the item or service — you don't invoice the customer.
-Rather, you create a sales receipt.
-A QuickBooks sales receipt looks very, very similar to an invoice.
-However, it doesn't include shipping information (because that's irrelevant) and it lets you record the amount that the customer pays.
+A sales receipt looks very, very similar to an invoice in QuickBooks 2012.
+To record the fact that you sold the customer some item — presumably this is because the customer simultaneously purchases and pays for the item or service —you create a sales receipt.

-To record a sales receipt when it is appropriate, choose Customers→Enter Sales Receipts and then follow these steps:
+To record a sales receipt when it is appropriate, choose the Customers→Enter Sales Receipts command and then follow these steps:

-If you're tracking classes, use the Class drop-down list to identify the class if you are performing class tracking.
+Use the Class drop-down list to identify the class if you are performing class tracking.

 Provide the sales receipt header info.